googleapis/google-cloud-go/RELEASING.md

 If there are changes that have not yet been released a pull request should be automatically opened with a title like "chore: release 0.XX.0", where XX is the next version to be released.
-To cut a release approve and merge this pull request.
+To cut a release, approve and merge this pull request.
 Doing so will update the `CHANGES.md`, tag the merged commit with the appropriate version , and draft a GitHub release.